Print

 No reviews

-Bavarian cream, Bavaroise, or creme Bavarois is a French cream - a luscious combination of vanilla custard (Crème Anglaise), gelatin, and whipped cream - the perfect base for a Charlotte cake.
+Bavarian cream, crème bavaroise, or creme bavarois is a classic French cream, a luscious combination of vanilla custard (crème anglaise), gelatin, and whipped cream that makes the perfect base for a Charlotte cake or donut filling.

 Ingredients